bmc-cs-software-analysis/383/project/Project.md

 Of the ones that did not cover the bug, why not?
 Was the edit distance very large?

 ### Part D: Report
 Compile all of your results into a [latex document](https://www.overleaf.com/read/skgqsjtdprhz#2b546f) with your group.
+Make a copy of the linked document and modify it with your answers.
+Your report should include figures with each of your assigned bugs.

 # Part 2: Due April 7th